 Associate Professor - Applied Economics

-The Munk School of Global Affairs and Public Policy in the Faculty of Arts and Science at the University of Toronto invites applications for a full-time tenure-stream appointment in the area of Applied Economics.
-The appointment will be at the rank of Associate Professor, and will commence on July 1, 2019, or shortly thereafter.
-The appointment is contingent upon a successful tenure review.
-The successful candidate will also be eligible to be appointed as the newly established endowed Munk Chair in Economics.
+The Munk School of Global Affairs & Public Policy in the Faculty of Arts & Science at the University of Toronto invites applications for a full-time tenure stream appointment in the area of Applied Economics, with a focus on developing regions.
+The appointment will be at the rank of Associate Professor, with an expected start date of July 1, 2021, or shortly thereafter.

 Salary will be commensurate with qualifications and experience.

-For more information about the Munk School of Global Affairs and Public Policy at the University of Toronto St. George campus, please visit our home page at https://munkschool.utoronto.ca/.
+For more information about the Munk School of Global Affairs & Public Policy at the University of Toronto St. George campus, please visit our home page at https://munkschool.utoronto.ca/.

 The University of Toronto is strongly committed to diversity within its community and especially welcomes applications from racialized persons / persons of colour, women, Indigenous / Aboriginal People of North America, persons with disabilities, LGBTQ persons, and others who may contribute to the further diversification of ideas.